syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 # Overview

-The numeric text box control is an advanced textbox which allows you to enter numeric values in a specific format such as numeric, currency, and percent.
+The **NumericTextBox** control is an advanced textbox which allows you to enter numeric values in a specific format such as numeric, currency, and percent.
 Also, it provides support to display value with custom units.

 ![Overview of SfNumericTextBox](Overview_images/Overview.png)

 ## Key Features

-*	**Different modes:**  Supports specific modes like numeric, currency and percent.
+**Different modes** - Supports specific modes like numeric, currency and percent.

-*	**Value range support:** Allows us to define and validate the value based on minimum and maximum values.
+**Value range support** - Allows us to define and validate the value based on minimum and maximum values.

-*	**Formatting:** Supports to format the value based on user needs.
+**Formatting** - Supports to format the value based on user needs.

-*	**Hide trailing zeros:** Supports hiding trailing zeros.
+**Hide trailing zeros** - Supports hiding trailing zeros.

-*	**Watermark:** Support to display watermark text when value is null.
+**Watermark** - Support to display watermark text when value is null.

-*	**Custom units:** Supports to display values with custom units which can be appended as prefix or suffix.
+**Custom units** - Supports to display values with custom units which can be appended as prefix or suffix.

 ## Choose between different textbox controls